Byzantine architecture: Characteristics

 When the Roman Empire became Christian (after having extended eastwards) with its new capital at Constantinople, its architecture became more sensuous and ambitious.
 This new style with exotic domes and richer mosaics would come to be known as "Byzantine" before it traveled west to Ravenna and Venice and as far north as Moscow.
 Most of the churches and basilicas have high-riding domes, which created vast open spaces at the centers of churches, thereby heightening the light.
 The round arch is a fundamental of Byzantine style.
 Magnificent golden mosaics with their graphic simplicity brought light and warmth into the heart of churches.
 Byzantine capitals break away from the Classical conventions of ancient Greece and Rome with sinuous lines and naturalistic forms, which are precursors to the Gothic style.

 In the same way the Parthenon is the most impressive monument for Classical religion, Hagia Sophia remained the iconic church for Christianity.
 The temples of these two religions differ substantially from the point of view of their interiors and exteriors.
 For Classical temples, only the exterior was important, because only the priests entered the interior, where the statue of the deity to whom the temple was dedicated was kept.
 The ceremonies were held outside, in front of the temple.
 Instead, Christian liturgies were held inside the churches.

+Broadly speaking, according to Patricios, sacred Byzantine architecture falls into one of seven types: